DNSCrypt/dnscrypt-server-docker/README.md

 Multiple comma-separated IPs and ports can be specified, as in `-E 192.168.1.1:443,[2001:0db8::412f]:443`.

+If you want to use a different port, replace all occurrences of `443` with the alternative port in the command above (including `-p ...`).
+But if you have an existing website that should be accessible on port `443`, the server can transparently relay non-DNS traffic to it (see below).

 `--net=host` provides the best network performance, but may have to be removed on some shared containers hosting services.